-Ricky Hatton is arguably the most followed British fighter of all time.
-The Mancunian headlined in Las Vegas and became one of only a handful of UK boxers to become major names in the United States.
+Hatton is arguably the most followed British fighter of all time.
+The Mancunian headlined in Las Vegas and became one of only a handful of UK boxers to become prominent names in the United States.

-Retiring in 2012 after a failed comeback, Hatton was a two-weight world champion and remains one of the most-loved in his home country.
+Retiring in 2012 after a failed comeback, Hatton was a two-weight world champion and remained one of the most loved in his home country.

-Now a successful trainer, ‘The Hitman’ is enjoying the fruits of his labor.
-He’s welcomed the likes of Tyson Fury, Frank Bruno, and many more to his Hyde Gym over the years.
+Now a successful trainer and manager, ‘The Hitman’ is enjoying the fruits of his labor.
+He’s welcomed the likes of Tyson Fury, Frank Bruno, and many more to his Hyde Gym.

 But there’s one thing missing…and that’s a place in the International Boxing Hall of Fame.

-The last Brit to be inducted was, of course, Joe Calzaghe in 2014.
-Standing alongside his father Enzo, who recently passed away, the Calzaghe’s both cried tears of joy at the Canastota honor.
+Of course, the last Brit to be inducted was Joe Calzaghe in 2014.
+Standing alongside his father Enzo, who recently passed away, the Calzaghes both cried tears of joy at the Canastota honor.

 Traveling to New York, Calzaghe was the picture of happiness.
 His career achievements were rightly recognized on a worldwide scale.

-There are many who would argue that Hatton deserves the same accolade.
+But there aren’t many who would argue that Hatton deserves the same accolade, maybe even before Froch.

-Thousand followed the 41-year-old like the Pied Piper wherever he fought.
+Thousand followed the 44-year-old like the Pied Piper wherever he fought.
 Hatton defeated the likes of Paulie Malignaggi, Jose Luis Castillo, and Luis Collazo during a stellar stateside run.

-On what is an exceptional C.V. possessed by Hatton, there’s one man who stands out.
-That great is Kostya Tszyu, who indeed is a Hall of Famer himself and one of the major reasons Hatton has a case to be included.
+One man stands out on what is an exceptional C.V. possessed by Hatton.
+That great is Kostya Tszyu, a Hall of Famer himself and one of the significant reasons Hatton has a case to be included.

-IBHOF movement shows Hatton’s era is in the thoughts of those in charge of the ballot.
-The likable Briton has to come up in those conversations at some point in the near future.
+Furthermore, the IBHOF movement of late shows Hatton’s era is in the thoughts of those in charge of the ballot.